-Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasFebruary 12, 2018 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s, dropping its employment below computer and electronic manufacturing and food manufacturing.
+Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasAugust 8, 2019 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s, with its employment dropping below computer and electronic manufacturing and food manufacturing.
 Despite the losses, wood product manufacturing is still a large industry in Oregon and is especially important to rural areas of the state.

-The industry was then hit hard by the Great Recession.
+Then the Great Recession hit the industry hard.
 The overall wood product manufacturing industry dropped 13,500 (41%) between 2005 and 2011.
-Since then, the industry has been slow to rebound, adding 3,500 jobs, or 18 percent, between 2011 and 2016 to reach 22,700.
-As of the writing of this article, estimates show that wood product manufacturing continues its slow rebound, reaching 23,000 as of June 2017.
+Since then, the industry has been slow to rebound, adding 4,300 jobs, or 22 percent, between 2011 and 2018.
+As of the writing of this article, estimates show that wood product manufacturing continues its slow rebound, reaching 23,800 jobs as of June 2019.

-Low demand from U.S. single family home construction coming out of the recession is one reason for the slowness of the rebound.
-The prerecession peak of roughly 1.7 million starts in 2005 dropped to a low of 431,000 in 2011.
-Starts have recently recovered to a more normal 1.2 million in 2017 causing an increase in demand.
+Low demand from U.S. single-family home construction coming out of the recession is one reason for the slowness of the rebound.
+The prerecession peak of roughly 1.7 million units in 2005 dropped to a low of 430,000 in 2011.
+Single-family starts have recently recovered to 876,000 in 2018, causing some increase in demand for wood products.

-Smaller Harvest, Technology, and Economies of Scale Contribute to the Employment Decline
+Smaller Harvest, Technology, and Economies of Scale Contribute to Decline

 Several structural shifts in the wood products industry have contributed to the employment decline.
 First, there was a drop in timber harvests from environmental concerns in the early 1990s.
 As harvest from federal lands reduced the amount of available raw material to mills, employment dropped, indicating that harvest reductions were a cause for the employment loss in the early 1990s.